Describe your movie data model

 Check your understanding

-Structure of your data model
+Understanding your movie data model structure

 Hint